Holiday review

 Ski lessons

 Both children are typically booked into the Ecole Ski Francais ski school in Courchevel 1850.
 We book online before we leave (definitely need to do this if you’re travelling at peak time!).
-The ski school itself is at the bottom of the Forum building.
+The ski school itself is at the bottom of the Forum building (a handy place with lots of restaurants and cafes – there are also some toilets at the very bottom near the slope).
 It’s a magical place to learn to ski – it has pistes through a wooden castle, a number of completely private slopes and their own bucket lift.
-On both occasions, the children have had a fab week and made loads of progress.
-Ours only went in the morning (9.30am until 12midday) but plenty were staying in the afternoon and were given lunch.
+On all occassions, the children have had a fab week and made loads of progress.
+Ours typically go only in the morning (9.30am until 12midday) but plenty were staying in the afternoon and were given lunch.
+If you’d prefer your children to be with an English ski instructor then there are plenty of other companies offering lessons (Oxygen Ski, New Generation etc).

 Apres ski activities